Using Codesys soft PLC#

 We run the Codesys (“COntroller DEvelopment SYStem”) runtime on a Raspberry Pi, and the setup is done using a Windows-based software (Codesys Development System).
 Your Windows laptop is used to make changes to the PLC (IO-controller) settings, but it does not act as an IO-controller.

-Download and installation of Codesys Development System on a Windows PC#
+Downloading and installing Codesys Development System on a Windows PC#

 Restart the program after the installation.

-Scan network to find your PLC Raspberry Pi, and install the Codesys runtime onto it#
+Scanning the network to find your PLC Raspberry Pi, and installing the Codesys runtime onto it#

 Make sure your Windows machine and the Raspberry Pi are connected to the same local network.

 Click Scan to find the IP address.
 In this tutorial the IP address of the PLC Raspberry Pi is

 It is possible to install the runtime on the PLC Raspberry Pi as long as you know its IP address, even if it doesn’t show up during the scan.